Import Ahrefs Data to Google Sheets

 Ahrefs is nice enough to avoid a lot of the headache of piecing together an API request URL by providing us with this API request builder tool.
 You can access it by clicking “API Request Builder” in the left sidebar.

 From here, it’s super easy!
-Set up what data you want to get in the From drop-down, set your Limit, and copy the API URL Request output below.
-You can leave out the API token if you’re using the built-in OAuth2 connection.
+Under Target, enter the website you’re interested in, then choose which data you want to get in the Mode and From drop-downs.
+Set your Limit and any Options, and copy the API URL Request that gets printed out below.
+Just remove the API token since we’ll include that automatically through the OAuth connection.

 PART 3: PULL AHREFS API DATA INTO SHEETS